-Finding support means finding people who are willing to help you through the emotional and physical issues you are going to face.
+Finding support means finding people who are willing to help you through the emotional and physical issues you are facing.
 If you let the right people in your life know that you are HIV positive, they can:

 - offer you support and understanding;

-- provide you with assistance, such as running errands and helping with child care, doctor visits, and work;
+- provide you with assistance, such as helping with child care, doctor visits, and work;

 - learn from you how HIV is spread and work with you to prevent the virus from spreading.